rookie-ninja/rk-mux/README.md

 #### JWT
 In order to make swagger UI and RK tv work under JWT without JWT token, we need to ignore prefixes of paths as bellow.

-In order to make swagger UI and RK tv work under JWT without JWT token, we need to ignore prefixes of paths as bellow.

 ```yaml
 jwt:
   ...